finanzcheck/AOM/README.md

 ## Description

-This plugin integrates additional data (costs, ad impressions, etc.) from advertisers (Google AdWords, Bing, Criteo, Facebook Ads) into Piwik and combines that data with individual visits, creating a whole bunch of new opportunities.
+Integrates additional data (costs, ad impressions, etc.) from advertisers (Google AdWords, Bing, Criteo, Facebook Ads) into Piwik and combine that data with individual visits - creating a whole bunch of new opportunities.

 ## Advertiser's platforms